ziotom78/lezioni-astronomia/tomasi-astro2-lezione-07.md

 ![](images/herschel_milky_way.jpg)
 </center>

--   Propone una struttura piatta per la Via Lattea (*On the construction of the Heavens*, 1802)
+-   He suggested a flat structure for the Milky Way (*On the construction of the Heavens*, 1802)

--   Assume che le stelle siano distribuite con densità numerica $n$ costante, e dalla misura della densità colonnare $n_\text{col}$ calcola la profondità $l = n_\text{col}/ n$.
+-   He assumed that stars are distributed with constant numeric density $n$.
+By measuring their column density $n_\text{col}$, he could derive the depth $l = n_\text{col}/ n$.

--   La forma è basata su conteggi di stelle in 675 regioni di cielo (alcuni punti sono media di più osservazioni).
-Il Sole si trova approssimativamente al centro.
+-   The shape is derived from stellar counts in 675 regions of the celestial sphere (some points are the result of an average over multiple observations).
+The Sun is approximately in the middle.

 # [Jacobus Kapteyn](https://en.wikipedia.org/wiki/Jacobus_Kapteyn) (1851–1922)